instructed-glacier-model/igm-doc/docs/modules/inputs/local.md

-# Module `load_ncdf`
+# Module `local`

-**Warning: we advise to use instead module `local`**

-This IGM module is designed to load spatial 2D raster data from a NetCDF file specified by the `input_file` parameter.
-The module converts all existing 2D fields into TensorFlow variables.
+This IGM module is designed to load spatial 2D raster data from a NetCDF or Tiff files specified by the `input_file` parameter.
+The module converts all existing 2D fields (present in the NetCDF file, or in the designed folder for tif) into TensorFlow variables.
 At a minimum, the module is expected to import basal topography represented by the `topg` variable.
 Additionally, it completes the data, such as deriving basal topography from ice thickness and surface topography.
-Other fields present in the NetCDF file will also be converted to TensorFlow variables, allowing them to be accessed in the code via `state.myvar`.
+Other fields present will also be converted to TensorFlow variables, allowing them to be accessed in the code via `state.myvar`.
 For example, providing the `icemask` variable can be useful in defining an accumulation area, which is beneficial for modeling individual glaciers and preventing overflow into neighboring catchments.

 The module offers functions for resampling the data, where the `coarsen` parameter can be set to values like 2, 3, or 4 (with a default value of 1 indicating no coarsening), and for cropping the data, which requires setting the `crop` parameter to True and specifying the desired bounds.